 IL-WIDNA follows a group of unapologetically queer warriors, forced to flee the UK after the introduction of Margaret Thatcher’s homophobic laws, particularly the infamous Section 28.
-The film is shot in Dungeness, home of legendary queer artist and filmmaker Derek Jarman, and its title, IL-WIDNA, refers to the sound-mirrors built there during World War I to detect incoming aircrafts.
-Wilson’s film combines live action, VHS footage, animation and appropriated archive material to reimagine what the reality of queer people during the late 1980s and 1990s could have been like if they were instead banished from the UK.
-With a recording of an infamous speech of Thatcher's running throughout, the film juxtaposes the harsh reality of the UK government’s policy with the unbridled creativity and optimism of those affected by it.
+The film is shot in Dungeness, home of legendary queer artist and filmmaker Derek Jarman, and its title IL-WIDNA, refers to the sound-mirrors built there during World War I to detect incoming aircrafts.
+Wilson’s film combines live action, VHS footage, animation and appropriated archive material to reimagine the what the reality of queer people during the late 80s and 90s could have been like if they were instead banished from the UK.
+With a recording of an infamous speech of Thatcher's running throughout, the film juxtaposes the harsh reality of the UK government’s policy with the unbridled creativity and optimism of those effected by it.

 - United Kingdom